Blind Willow, Sleeping Woman: "Nausea 1979"

-From June 4 to July 14 in 1979, a twenty-seven-year-old man vomits daily and receives regular phone calls in which a man says his name and hangs up.
+From June 4 to July 14, 1979, a twenty-seven-year-old man vomits daily and receives regular phone calls in which a man says his name and hangs up.
 Since he regularly sleeps with his male friends wives or girlfriends as a whimsical hobby, he suspects the calls could be from a spiteful friend who does not want to directly confront him but the voice from the phone does not match any of his friends' voices.
 Further, no matter how hard he tries, he is unable to stop himself from vomiting the food he ate earlier in the day.
 He takes time off from work and stays at a hotel but the vomiting and calls do no stop.

 One the final day of his ordeal in July, he receives the final mysterious call; he is asked by the voice "Do you know who I am?" before it hangs up forever.
 Mr. Murakami, the listener of this man's story, suggests that the calls could be from a private detective or it could be that the man is possibly schizophrenic.
 Both conclude that the ordeal the man went through his some hidden meaning and agree that it could again happen to either of them out of the blue.